Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/post-processing/hdr-output.md

 ![Values Exceeding Paper White Debug View](./../Images/post-proc/hdr/HDR-Output-OverPaperWhite.png)

-This debug view uses a color coded gradient to indicate parts of the scene that exceed the Paper White value.
-The gradient ranges from yellow to red.
-Yellow corresponds to **Paper White** +1, and red corresponds to **Max Nits**.
+This debug view uses a color coded gradient to indicate parts of the Scene that exceed the Paper White value and Max Nits.
+The gradient ranges from yellow to red and blue.
+Yellow corresponds to **Paper White** +1, red corresponds to **Max Nits**, and blue corresponds to **Max Nits**+1.

 ## Platform Compatibility